wmcnamara/crynn/README.md

 ## Introduction
    Crynn is an open source game engine created with C++20 and OpenGL.
-   Crynn is not overtly user friendly.
-Knowledge of matrix math, OpenGL and GLFW is required.
+   Crynn is a beginner engine.
+Knowledge of matrix math, OpenGL, C++ and Visual Studio is required.
    Currently only supports building to Windows.

 ## Features